London Buses route 15: History

 On 18 July 1992, the Monday to Saturday service was withdrawn between Ladbroke Grove and Paddington, being replaced by new route 23.
 In May 1993 this section was withdrawn on Sundays, and in September 1999 route 15 was withdrawn between Poplar and Canning Town, with buses diverted to serve Blackwall station.
 In August 2003 the route was withdrawn between Blackwall and East Ham.

 Alexander ALX400 bodied Dennis Trident 2 double deckers were introduced on 30 August 2003 to replace the AEC Routemasters when the route was converted to one person operation.

 On 26 February 2006, it was announced that route 15 would be extended from Paddington to Paddington Basin over the reconstructed Bishop's Bridge; the previous bridge was not considered strong enough to take buses.
 Although the reconstructed bridge opened in June 2006, this extension was continuously deferred, with the extension eventually taking place on 13 October 2007, in order to free up stand space at Paddington for the newly introduced route 332.

 Route 15 was transferred to West Ham garage on 27 June 2009.
 The route was withdrawn between Paddington Basin and Regent Street on 28 August 2010 as part of Transport for London's policy of reducing the number of buses using Oxford Street in order to ease congestion and pollution.
 Route 159 was extended along the withdrawn section of the route between Marble Arch and Paddington Basin.
 It was also further shortened to Trafalgar Square in May 2013.

 Alexander Dennis Enviro400H double deckers were introduced in January 2012.
 New Routemasters were introduced on 28 February 2015.
-When next tendered, the route was awarded to Blue Triangle who commenced operations on 26 August 2017.
+When next tendered, the route was awarded to Go-Ahead London who commenced operations on 26 August 2017.

 Heritage route

-In November 2005, route 15 was selected as one of two routes to operate short workings of their normal route using AEC Routemasters with heritage route 15 initially operating daily between Trafalgar Square and Tower Hill before being scaled back in March 2019 to run on Summer weekends and public holidays only.
+In November 2005, route 15 was selected as one of two routes to operate short workings of their normal route using AEC Routemasters with route 15H initially operating daily between Trafalgar Square and Tower Hill station before being scaled back in March 2019 to run on weekends and public holidays from late March to late September only.

 The service operated between November 2005 and September 2019.
 It did not run in 2020 due to the COVID-19 pandemic and was permanently withdrawn at the end of its contract in November of that year.